How would you describe Putney High Junior School?

 Are there activities before and after school?

-SuperCamps offer camps and specialist science camps at the school during the school holidays.
+SuperCamps operate at school during the holidays.

 Do you have a school bus?